evernost/fuzzyCalculator/README.md

 ## What can I do with it?
 Non exhaustive list:
-- signal processing: determine the range of an input to define the most appropriate coding.
 - worst case analysis: what are the min/max values an expression can reach?
+- signal processing: determine the range of a variable after some processing to the number of bits required.

 ## How do I use it?
 The calculator takes as input a string containing the mathematical expression.